Can you paint over drylok? That’s a question from one of my readers!

 Will Drylok Prevent Mold?

-Thanks to the chemical ingredients in this drylok extreme paint, which can hinder mold growth.
+Thanks to the chemical ingredients in this drylok extreme paint can hinder mold growth.
 However, the ability to prevent mold growth is not 100% guaranteed.

 - To paint drylok over mold, be sure to employ a good quality acrylic latex paint.